Kesomannen/gale/README.md

 - A performant and response UI with a tiny download and disk size (5 MB!)
 - Import & export profiles (compatible with r2modman/thunderstore mod manager)
 - Feature rich mod config editor
-- Launch through Steam *or* directly
+- Launch games through Steam *or* directly, with any number of instances
+- Can be used with the "Install with Mod Manager" button on Thunderstore
 - Automatic app updates
+- Local mod imports

 **Coming soon**